-Seals are pinnipeds, semi-aquatic mammals with winged feet.
+Seals are pinnipeds, which are semi-aquatic mammals with winged feet.
 There are 33 species of seals, which can be found in the Arctic and Antarctic regions as well as along the North Atlantic and Pacific coast lines.
 Seals are the primary source of food for land and aquatic animals such as sharks, whales, polar bears, Arctic wolves and humans.

-In the Arctic region polar bears and Arctic wolves are the natural predators of the seal.
+In the Arctic region, polar bears and Arctic wolves are the natural predators of the seal.
 The seal is an important part of the of the diet for both species, due to the nutritious insulating layer of blubber seals have under their skin to help keep them warm in the cold climate.
 Antarctic seals have no natural predators on the land.
 As a result of the lack of natural predation, seals in the Antarctic have a significantly larger population than seals in the Arctic.

-Aquatic predators such as large sharks like great white sharks and Orca Whales are a significant threat to seals who spend up to 80 percent of their time in the water.
+Aquatic predators such as large sharks like great white sharks and Orca whales (also called killer whales) are a significant threat to seals who spend up to 80 percent of their time in the water.
 Pups are the preferred prey of the aquatic predators, as they have just begun to venture out into the water and are not as highly skilled swimmers as their parents who are able to propel themselves quickly away from predators.

 Humans hunted seals almost to the point of extinction in the 19th and 20th centuries for their meat, oil and pelts.
 This resulted in the seal population of the Antarctic region being protected by the Convention for the Conservation of Antarctic Seals.